Walking, Crawling, & Emotions

 This works not only for acute situations (eg: “I can’t believe my boss asked me to work a double on Saturday, I should call her up and give her a piece of my mind!”), but also for any memory that triggers an emotion (eg: “I am so sad about my father dying, even though it was over 20 years ago.”)
-This makes walking a good exercise choice for when you want to blow off some steam.
+This makes walking and jogging great exercise choices for when you need to blow off some steam.

 An essential piece of bilateral cross-crawl involves swinging the arms during walking.
-Because it can be difficult to get a full arm swing if you’re carrying a purse of briefcase, you may want to consider switching to a backpack.
-Wearing a backpack will not only help you get more out of your walking time, but will also be gentler on your back and shoulders in the long run.
+Because it can be difficult to get a full arm swing if you’re carrying a purse, messenger bag, of briefcase, you may want to consider leaving your bag at home, or switching to a backpack or hip pack (what we call a “fanny pack” in the USA, much to the humor of other English-speaking cultures).
+This will not only help you get more out of your walking time, but will also be gentler on your back and shoulders in the long run.

 Another method to help move emotional memories from the amygdala to the temporal lobe includes REM sleep – yet another reason to get eight hours a night and see a naturopathic doctor if you’re having sleep trouble.

-A therapy known as emotional freedom technique (EFT), which involves tapping different parts of the body while repeating certain phrases, is also helpful for resolving both recent and long-term anger, phobias, and sadness.
-I love doing EFT with patients in the office and teaching them how to do it at home, too.
+A therapy known as emotional freedom technique (EFT), which involves tapping different parts of the body while repeating certain phrases, is also helpful for resolving both quelling recent and long-term anger, phobias, and sadness.
+I love doing EFT with people in the office and on video calls, and teaching them how to do it at home, too.

-So… keep on walking, get your zzz’s, and see your naturopathic doctor!
+So… keep on walking, get your zzz’s, and see your integrative doctor!